… to go home

 with the six children of the family scattered again all over the globe.

-an emotional component is added.
+In the second part HOME FEELING an emotional component is added.
 The relationships between

 the members of the family and their emotions toward each other and toward their home are